gbrickley/ThriveChallenge/README.md

 ## Notes
 - The Reddit [API Docs](https://www.reddit.com/dev/api/) are not longer available, so I pieced together the API requests as best as I could.
 - Both the posts and comments are set to paginate.
+The posts also have a 'pull-to-refresh' feature.
-Without the API docs, I could only implement a very basic setup for the comments that shows the top most level.
+- Without the API docs, I could only implement a very basic setup for the comments that shows the top most level.
 - The table cell for each post is calculated dynamically based on the title size and the size of the thumbnail image.

 ## TODO's / Future Addons